Counseling and Psychological Services

-Vacation/Sick Days: Interns receive 22 annual leave days, in addition to Student Health holidays, with approval of the Training Director.
+Leave Days: Interns receive 22 annual leave days with approval of the Training Director, in addition to Student Health holidays.
 CAPS staff and interns are asked to not take more than two consecutive annual leave days when the academic semester is in session, although flexibility is offered when possible.
 For more information, go to Annual Leave.
-Interns may take up to five consecutive sick days without utilizing short-term disability, and are expected to inform the Training Director when days are taken.

 Health Insurance: Individual health insurance is available to interns at the same rate as faculty and staff.
 Premiums are automatically deducted from paychecks if an intern enrolls in the health plan, and the individual premium cost for the mid-grade plan is $51/month.
 You will have the opportunity to complete enrollment for health insurance during your first few days of orientation.
 For additional information on health plan options and ways to earn cost-savings rewards, see UVa Health Plans.

 Malpractice Insurance: Provided

 Administrative and Technical Support: There are three administrative personnel who support the interns and staff, including an office manager.
-Administrative support staff assists with clerical responsibilities, scheduling of intakes, and phone contacts.
+Administrative support staff assists with clerical responsibilities, phone contacts and logistics as needed.
 They also assist with intern application and interview processes.
 Administrative support personnel are trained and highly skilled regarding our electronic medical record and scheduling systems.
 Additionally, Student Health has three dedicated information technology staff members who reside in-house.
 They provide orientations to interns for electronic medical record and scheduling, and are available for all computer/software questions and difficulties.

 Professional Development Grant: Interns may utilize up to $280 for the purpose of attending conferences, workshops, and other professional activities, with approval of the Training Director.
 Also receive additional approved days off for professional development activities.